deng-rui/Command-Extension/README.md

 ### Installing

-Simply place the output jar from the step above in your server's `config/plugins` directory and restart the server.
+Simply place the output jar from the step above in your server's `config/mods` directory and restart the server.
-List your currently installed plugins by running the `plugins` command.
+List your currently installed plugins by running the `mods` command.